yinleon/Disinfo-Doppler/README.md

 Last Updated: 2019-04-06

 ## Intro
-The Disinfo Doppler is an open source computer vision application used to trace and measure image-based activity across online communities.
+The Doppler is an open source computer vision toolkit used to trace and measure image-based activity online.

 The Doppler has two main functions:
 1. Reverse Image Search